Bund Reichskriegsflagge

-The Bund Reichskriegsflagge (Imperial War Flag Society) or the Verband Reichskriegsflagge (Imperial War Flag Union) was a paramilitary organization founded by Ernst Röhm in 1923.
+The Bund Reichskriegsflagge (Imperial War Flag League) or the Verband Reichskriegsflagge (Imperial War Flag Association) was a paramilitary organization founded by Ernst Röhm in 1923.
+It participated in Adolf Hitler's failed attempt to seize power in Munich on 8–9 November 1923, in what became known as the Beer Hall Putsch.
+It along with the Nazi Party was banned as a result.

+History and leadership

+On 11 October 1923, Ernst Röhm formed the Bund Reichskriegsflagge from four local groups (Memmingen, Schleißheim, Augsburg and Munich) of the Wehrverband Reichsflagge (Imperial Flag Defense Association), which had been expelled for insubordination.
+Of the approximately 500 members, a large number were young activists, and many were students.
+Röhm appointed a loyal colleague, Joseph Seydel, as the nominal leader (Bundesführer) but he retained de facto control.
+It became part of the Deutscher Kampfbund (German Combat League) that had been formed on 2 September 1923, and which had placed itself under the political leadership of Adolf Hitler on 25 September.

-The Bund Reichskriegsflagge was formed from the local groups of Memmingen, Schleißheim, Augsburg and Munich of the Wehrverband Reichsflagge (Imperial Flag Combat League), which had previously been expelled for insubordination.
-The official leader was Joseph Seydel but Ernst Röhm was really in control.
-Political leadership was transferred to Adolf Hitler on September 25, 1923.
-It was part of the Kampfbund.
-The Bund Reichskriegsflagge under Ernst Röhm was instrumental in the Beer Hall Putsch—the unsuccessful attempt by Hitler and the Nazi Party (NSDAP) to seize power in Munich in November 1923.
-Both it and the NSDAP were banned afterwards.
-The Bund Reichskriegsflagge was briefly resurrected in 1925, then merged with the Tannenbergbund.
+The Bund Reichskriegsflagge under Röhm was instrumental in the Beer Hall Putsch – the unsuccessful attempt by Hitler and the Nazi Party (NSDAP) to seize power in Munich on 8–9 November 1923.
+Both the Bund and the NSDAP were banned in the immediate aftermath of the putsch.
+The Bund Reichskriegsflagge was briefly resurrected in 1925 after the ban was lifted, then merged with the Tannenbergbund.